Lumateperone: Mechanism of action

 Lumateperone acts as an antagonist at 5-HT_{2A} receptors and binds to several dopamine receptors (D_{1}, D_{2}, and D_{4}) with moderate affinity.
 It has moderate serotonin transporter reuptake inhibition, which is partly responsible for its antidepressant effect in bipolar disorder and reduction of negative symptoms of schizophrenia.
 It may also inhibit dopamine transporter reuptake, but more evidence is needed to confirm this.
 It has additional off-target antagonism at α1 receptors, without appreciable antimuscarinic or antihistaminergic properties, limiting side effects associated with other atypical antipsychotics, notably metabolic syndrome and hyperprolactinemia.

 Similar to aripiprazole, lumateperone acts as a partial agonist at inhibitory D2 autoreceptors and an antagonist at postsynaptic D2 receptors, thereby simultaneously reducing dopamine release and binding to postsynaptic receptors, respectively.
 However, lumateperone only occupies around 39% of D2 receptors—compared to at least 60-80% D2 occupancy for most antipsychotics to work for psychosis—and displays regioselectivity for the mesolimbic pathway, whose hyperactivity is responsible for the positive symptoms of schizophrenia.
-This reduces the risk of extrapyramidal symptoms (EPS) from reduced dopaminergic transmission in the nigrostriatal pathway.
+These qualities reduce the risk of extrapyramidal symptoms (EPS) from reduced dopaminergic transmission in the nigrostriatal pathway.

 A mechanism that is shared by all other atypical antipsychotics is antagonism of 5HT2A receptors, but, uniquely, lumateperone's affinity for these receptors is 60x higher than its affinity for D2 receptors.
-This makes it a highly effective treatment for negative and cognitive symptoms of schizophrenia since 5HT2A antagonism increases dopamine release in the mesocortical pathway, which is hypoactive in those with schizophrenia.
+This makes it a highly effective treatment for negative and cognitive symptoms of schizophrenia since 5HT2A antagonism increases dopamine release in the mesocortical pathway which is hypoactive in those with schizophrenia.

 Interestingly, lumateperone indirectly augments glutamatergic neurotransmission through its activity at D1 receptors, which causes phosphorylation of GluN2B subunits of NMDA receptors in the mesolimbic pathway.
 This is significant since NMDA receptor hypofunction, reduced D1 binding, and glutamatergic abnormalities have been implicated in contributing to the cognitive and negative symptoms of schizophrenia.

+It has also been identified as a potent vesicular monoamine transporter 2 (VMAT2) inhibitor (IC_{50} = 62 nM).